Today's the day I was supposed to say ‘I do’.

 Metal kisses metal, an unmistakable sound.

 “Nooooo,” I groan, my forehead falling down onto my steering wheel.
-I lift my head and watch the driver of the car I’ve just plowed into step out of her car.
+A second later I lift my head and watch the driver of the car I’ve just plowed into step out of her car.
 She looks like she’s twelve, but obviously she’s at least sixteen.

-I hit the hazards button and climb from my seat, meeting her at our enmeshed bumpers.
+I hit the hazard button and climb from my seat, meeting her at our enmeshed bumpers.

 “I’m so sorry,” I say, at the same time taking in her creamy, unlined skin.